botsquad/bubble-match/README.md

 ## Rules overview

-The match syntax is made up by rules.
+The match syntax is composed of adjacent and optionally nested, rules.
 Each individual has the following syntax:

 - Basic words; only alphanumeric characters and the quote characters
   - matching is done on both the lowercased, normalized version of the